 Advanced Product Fields allows you to use many different pricing types for your product add-ons.
 Here are the most popular ones:

-- Quantity-based flat fee: charges an extra fixed cost, which is automatically multiplied with the chosen product quantity.
+- Quantity-based flat fee: Charges an extra fixed cost, which is automatically multiplied by the chosen product quantity.

-- Amount × character count: allows you to ask a fixed price per character.
-The price is automatically multiplied with the number of characters in the text field.
+- Amount × character count: Allows you to ask a fixed price per character.
+The price is automatically multiplied by the number of characters in the text field.

 These pricing features will take your customizable WooCommerce product to the next level!
 Below are quick tutorials on how to add pricing to your product addons.